heavyai/heavydb/docs/mapd-guide/loading-data.rst

-SQL Importer executes a select statement on another database via JDBC and brings the result set into MapD.
+SQL Importer executes a select statement on another database via JDBC and brings the result set into MapD Core.

-If the table doesn't exist it will create the table in MapD.
+If the table doesn't exist it will create the table in MapD Core.

 If the truncate flag is set it will truncate the contents in the file.